 For his outstanding bravery in holding the flag aloft in the heat of the terrific fight, and bringing it safely into camp, Sergeant William H. Carney was awarded the coveted Congressional Medal of Honor, becoming the first African American to receive this honor.

-Young Carney was a bright, ambitious lad and his mother and father now free, realized the importance of his receiving some type of education.
+Young Carney was a bright, ambitious lad and his mother and father realized the importance of receiving some type of education for their son.
 In spite of the fact that it was against the law to teach Blacks to read and write, the Carney’s sent their son to a secret, private school in Norfolk, Virginia.
 William was an apt scholar and readily absorbed a well-rounded education.
-After the family gained its freedom, the father saved every penny that he possibly could with the view of moving from Virginia to places farther north where his family would be far from the suffocating, inhumane grasp of slavery and the slave-catchers.
+After the family gained their freedom, the father saved every penny that he possibly could with the view of moving from Virginia to places farther north where his family would be far from the suffocating, inhumane grasp of slavery and the slave-catchers.

-Here, in the city of New Bedford, young Carney spent the greater part of the remainder of his life.
+Here, in the city of New Bedford, is where young Carney spent the greater part of the remainder of his life.
 He did odd jobs, worked in various stores of the city, and won the respect and love of both white and black associates.
 He continued his interest in the church.
 Often he attended the Bethel A.M.E.
-Church where he loved to join in the singing and listen to the older men plan the escape of slaves from the south.
+Church where he loved to sing and listen to the older men plan the escape of slaves from the south.
 However, the church of his choice was the Union Baptist, which was organized by Rev. William Jackson.

 On July 18, 1863, these brave black soldiers led the charge and attack on Fort Wagner.
 During the heat of the battle the color guard, John Wall, was struck by a fatal bullet.
 He staggered and was about to drop the flag.
-Carney saw him.
-He threw down his gun, seized the flag, and held it high throughout that fierce and bloody battle.
+Carney saw him; he threw down his gun, seized the flag and held it high throughout that fierce and bloody battle.
 Though twice wounded in his leg and right arm, bleeding, and hardly able to crawl, Carney clutched that flag until he finally reached the parapets of Fort Wagner.
-There in the sand, he planted Old Glory, still staunchly clutching it until he was rescued almost lifeless from loss of blood.
+There in the sand, he planted Old Glory, still staunchly clutching it until he was rescued alost lifeless from loss of blood.
 Carney still refused to give up the flag to his rescuers but grasped it even tighter.
 Then he crawled on one knee, assisted by his comrades until he reached the Union temporary barracks.
-Recognizing men of his own regiment, he cried: “The old Flag never touched the ground, boys.”
+Recognizing men of his own regiment, he cried: “The old flag never touched the ground, boys.”

 From New Bedford Black Heritage Trail by Jane Waters